sushant-suse/longhorn-article/Longhorn.md

 ## Integration and Interactions between Longhorn and Kubernetes
-Longhorn is designed around tight integration with Kubernetes which enables it to act as a native storage solution within the container orchestration ecosystem.
+Longhorn is designed around tight integration with Kubernetes which enables it to act as a built-in storage solution within the container orchestration ecosystem.

 ### How Longhorn integrates with Kubernetes’ storage classes, volumes, PVCs and CSI
 Longhorn utilizes Kubernetes StorageClasses to define different storage provisioning policies such as replication count, snapshot frequency, and backup configurations.
 Users can create PVCs referencing these StorageClasses, and Longhorn would dynamically provision the required Persistent Volumes (PVs).
 This enables on-demand storage provisioning based on application requirements.
 The CSI driver acts as the bridge, translating Kubernetes storage requests into Longhorn API calls.
 This allows pods to mount Longhorn volumes just like any other Kubernetes-supported storage back-end.